School Essentials2025-05-07T21:48:59+00:00

 Appointments with Teachers

-The teachers are always happy to discuss children’s progress at any time during the year, however it will be helpful if an appointment is made beforehand.
+Teachers are always happy to discuss children’s progress at any time during the year, however it will be helpful if an appointment is made beforehand so they may set aside time to ensure your needs can be addressed.

-We are fortunate to have a computer suite available for classroom use which is internet accessible.
+We are fortunate to have electronic devices available for classroom use which is internet accessible.
 This gives every child the opportunity to develop

 computer skills as well as online education from an early age.
 Parent training sessions will be offered when available.